 Safe siting of lots within Bushfire Prone Areas is essential.
 Such sites should avoid the need for extensive clearing of native vegetation and must provide for safe access for Bushfire and Emergency Service vehicles where the land is Bush Fire Prone Land.
-A bushfire risk assessment must be submitted in accordance with Planning for Bushfire Protection 2006, a NSW Rural Fire Service Publication.
-Council is able to identify if the subject land is Bushfire Prone prior to the lodging of a development application.
+A bushfire risk assessment must be submitted in accordance with Planning for Bushfire Protection 2019, a NSW Rural Fire Service Publication.

 Please note a referral fee (payable to the NSW Rural Fire Service) is required with all mandatory referrals to the NSW Rural Fire Service.